Director of Undergraduate Studies:

 - Computational Physics (PHYS-UA 210)

 - Two courses in chemistry at or above the level of General Chemistry I, II (CHEM-UA 125, 126) or Accelerated General Chemistry (CHEM-UA 129)

 Minor in Physics: Provides the student with a general survey of the field, plus specialized study.
-Consists of four of the following courses, or three of the following courses plus one of the courses listed under the minor in astronomy: PHYS-UA 10 Sound and Music, PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II, PHYS-UA 15 Introduction to Cosmology, and PHYS-UA 20 20th-Century Concepts of Space, Time, and Matter, and all courses numbered above and including PHYS-UA 91 (except for pure laboratory courses).
+Consists of four of the following courses, or three of the following courses plus one of the courses listed under the minor in astronomy, except PHYS-UA 15: PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II, PHYS-UA 15 Introduction to Cosmology, and PHYS-UA 20 20th-Century Concepts of Space, Time, and Matter; and all courses numbered above and including PHYS-UA 91 (except for pure laboratory courses).

 Students who have completed at least 64 points of graded work in the College may be awarded degrees with departmental honors in Physics if they complete the designated honors requirements and maintain the requisite grade point average.
 There are two levels: honors and high honors.